LadyDzidzor/countdown_clock/README.md

 # countdown_clock
-Building a countdown clock with vanilla javascript
+Building a simple countdown clock with vanilla javascript